joezid/joezid.github.io/_posts/2021-1-11-Manual Unpacking 0x01.md

 > So let's move to the second technique we will discuss :D

-### 2- Inject the unpacked payload to allocated memory:
+### 2- Inject the unpacked payload to the allocated memory:

 ![Image](https://github.com/joezid/joezid.github.io/raw/main/Images/Manual%20unpacking/vir.gif)

+Usually when any malware use this technique it will do the following steps:

+1- Allocate regoin of memory using one of `VirtualAlloc`,`LocalAlloc` ...etc.

+2- Unpack the packed payload.

+3- Write the unpacked payload to the allocated memory.

+4- Change the protection of the allocated memory to be able to execute code on it using `VirtualProtect`.

+5- Jump to the entry point of the unpacked payload in the allocated memory.